 Trading style – Long-Term Trading

 Most stockholders fit the description of a “swing trader”.
 You may be among them if you normally keep stocks for two to 15 days at a time.
-This type of trading style Swing trader doesn’t try to earn dividends, but he or she has the patience to wait for gradual price increases.
+Swing trader doesn’t try to earn dividends, but he or she has the patience to wait for gradual price increases.

 - Definition of Trading Style on Investopedia